maurer-lbb/inkube_software/README.md

 ## Repository Structure

 ### `ArtyZ7_SoC`
-Contains the boot image for the ArtyZ7 System-on-Chip (SoC).
+Contains the boot image for the ArtyZ7 System-on-Chip (SoC) as well as the relevant VHDL (FPGA) and C (hard-core) source-code.

 ### `Data_analysis`
 Jupyter notebooks for processing electrophysiology and sensor data from Inkube.